timedtext/expo-config-plugin-ios-share-extension/README.md

 ### Package version incompatibility
 Currently there is a bug in the package `xcode` this library depends on.
 For now a workaround is needed, where the `xcode` package get's patched automatically.

-- Run §npm install --save-dev package-patch§
+- Run `npm install --save-dev package-patch`
 - Copy this repo's patch folder to the root of the project
 - Add `"postinstall": "patch-package"` to the scripts section in package.json.